sveltejs/kit/.changeset/rude-bears-drop.md

 '@sveltejs/kit': patch
 ---

-fix: check property descriptors for configurability before polyfill
+fix: only polyfill APIs if they don't exist